wd5gnr/qrigol/README.md

 * No Icon (will fix)
 * Not all tool tip help is in place (will fix)
 * No help system (will fix)
+* Does not do XY, Delayed, or Roll mode

 # Screen Shots